 On the flip side, if appreciation is missing in our lives–either in receiving it or feeling it–it ends up distorting our world dramatically.
 That’s because there are so many other needs hedged on its presence.
 If we under-appreciate those around us, we can become selfish or self-absorbed, callous, detached, insensitive.
 One who is unable to appreciate is destined to be lonely, for lack of feeling connected or being connected with others.
 These people can become dangerous to society or to themselves.
 If someone under-appreciates us, we may feel profound sadness, dismay.
 We may even react in a spiteful way and set out to under-appreciate them, to show them what it feels like until it alters our behavior and becomes second nature for us.

 When I was married, my husband and I had gone through a dramatic set of experiences lasting several years that had truly tested us individually and as a couple.
-I’ll just be blunt about it and say that he had great struggles with Post Traumatic Stress Disorder, anxiety, physical pain and discomfort, and alcohol.
-It’s a combination I wish on no one, and a recipe for disaster in life and relationships.
 For a long time we dealt with the trials and tribulations as a team.
 I felt immensely appreciated by him for standing by his side through trying times.
 I was praised by him in front of his friends and was routinely commended by them for being such a good woman.
 That appreciation fed my respect and empathy for him, and motivated me to remain supportive.
 When others might have thrown in the towel, I stayed.
 But the day came where the winds changed and the good woman was soon regarded as the nag.
-Nothing had really changed, however, but his perception during another set of challenges.
-Before the change there was true beauty, respect and harmony in our relationship; we had been amazed we’d weathered life’s storms and somehow made it through.
+Nothing had really changed, however, except his perception during another set of challenges.
+Before the change there was true beauty, respect, and harmony in our relationship; we were amazed we’d weathered life’s storms and somehow made it through.
 When we acted as a team, appreciating each other, we were balanced.
 With the changed perception, appreciation disappeared along with every good thing remotely related to it.

 Appreciation needs to be practiced.
 It has to become part of our reactive thinking and a great way to practice it is by interaction with nature.
 Appreciation for nature begets appreciation for each other.
 Nature is the ultimate teacher when it comes to learning lessons in gratitude.
-It’s so easy to pay attention in her classroom and she has so much to offer.
+It’s so easy to pay attention in nature’s classroom; she has so much to offer.
 In a techno world of artificial instant gratification, she presents the positive, healthy version.
-That’s right, if you want instant gratification, all you have to do is ditch the video games–save your money, your eyes, and hours upon hours of wasted time–and head for the trail… to the beach, to the mountaintop, to the meadow.
+That’s right, if you want instant gratification, all you have to do is ditch the video games–save your money, your eyes, and hours upon hours of wasted time and head for the trail to the beach, the mountaintop, or the meadow.

 LOUIS SCHWARTZBERG’S FILM ON GRATITUDE